Manihellodjango/Face_recognition_based_Attendance/README.md

 This System uses facial recognition technology to record the attendance through a high resolution digital camera/webcam that detects and recognizes faces and compare the recognize faces with students/known faces images stored in database.

-# Installed Packages in this software
+# Installed Packages in this project
 1)pip install Django
 2)pip install cmake
 3)pip install dlib